dshanske/simple-location/readme.md

 The plugin is designed to be extensible and anyone could write a plugin that would add additional providers.

 * Map Providers are services that offer an API to retrieve maps, which are displayed on posts with a location.
-Providers include MapBox, Google, Mapquest, HERE, LocationIQ, Geoapify, TomTom, Yandex and Bing.
+Providers include MapBox, Google, Mapquest, HERE, LocationIQ, Geoapify, TomTom, and Bing.
-* Geocoding Providers take geo coordinates and look up the actual location/address for textual display, as well as derive the elevation is possible.
+* Geocoding Providers take geo coordinates and look up the actual location/address for textual display.
 Geocoding Providers include Nominatim, HERE, the Mapquest hosted version of Nominatim, Google, Bing, LocationIQ, OpenRoute and Geonames.
+They also support looking up coordinate for physical addresses
+* Venue providers, similar to Geocoding providers, search for locations from coordinates, however, instead of returning street addresses, or municipality, it returns a list of places or venues.
+* Elevation Providers optionally derive the elevation from an API when not available.
+Elevation is used to estimate altitude and adjust estimated sunrise/sunset levels accordingly.
 * Location Providers attempt to determine your location to add it to a post.
 Providers include  HTML5 Browser Geolocation, a Provider that takes the location setting out of the author profile, a provider that returns the exact location of a three letter airport code, and [Compass](https://github.com/aaronpk/Compass), a self-hosted option for storing your location.
 * Weather Providers retrieve weather data about your location and include OpenWeatherMap, Pirate Weather, Dark Sky, Weatherstack, WeatherBit, HERE and the US National Weather Service.
 HERE, Pirate Weather, Dark Sky, WeatherBit, and Weatherstack do not support stations.
 There is also an option for custom station URLs that must return the properties as they are stored in WordPress.